 2. If the latch is still not working properly, you may need to replace it.
 You can purchase a replacement door latch at most auto parts stores.

-With these simple steps, you should be able to fix your car door latch yourself without having to take it to a mechanic.
+With these simple steps, you should be able to fix your car door latch yourself without taking it to a mechanic.